 Green Eggs and Ham (Scrambled Eggs with Ham and Kale) Video

-Kids who like Dr. Seuss might eat kale in this fun version of Green Eggs and Ham that’s low-carb, Keto, low-glycemic, gluten-free, dairy-free, and can even be Paleo or Whole 30 with the right ham!
+Kids who like Dr. Seuss might eat kale in this fun version of Green Eggs and Ham and this is great for a tasty low-carb breakfast for adults as well!
 Use Breakfast Recipes to find more recipes like this one.